Staying at a Hotel With a Baby

 4. Room Location Strategery

-Here’s a tip from many readers that we put to use on a recent trip: ask hotels for a room close to their lounge or restaurant/bar.
-Or for a room with a large closet that can fit the crib (keep the door slightly open) or with a corner that can be darkened.
+Here’s a tip from many readers: ask hotels for a room close to their lounge or restaurant/bar.
+Or for a room with a large closet that can fit the crib (keep the closet door open) or with a corner that can be darkened.
 And, who knows, maybe you’ll get an upgrade to a multi-room suite.
 Just don’t forget the baby monitor.
 We’ve found that our non-WiFi one that we use at home is quick and easy to setup when traveling.
-If you don’t have a monitor, your phone can do double duty as a sound machine or a makeshift monitor by calling and muting (mute the phone that’s next to the baby or use Facetime if you have good WiFi).

 5. Time Zones and Schedule Changes